GabeStah/gremlin-chaos-monkey/developer-tutorial/index.md

 1. If needed, install the [AWS CLI tool](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) on your machine.

 !!!
 Tip Simplifying AWS Credentials
-    You can make future AWS CLI commands easier by adding creating AWS `profiles`, which will add configuration and credentials to the local `~/.aws/credentials` file.
+    You can make future AWS CLI commands easier by creating AWS `profiles`, which will add configuration and credentials to the local `~/.aws/credentials` file.
 We'll be using two different accounts/profiles (`primary` or root AWS console account and `spinnaker-developer` as a managed account), so we can add credentials for both of these to `~/.aws/credentials` by using `aws configure --profile <profile-name>` commands:
     ```bash
     $ aws configure --profile spinnaker-developer
     AWS Access Key ID [None]: <AWS_ACCESS_KEY_ID>